• Home

 A Comparison Bar Chart is an effective data visualization tool for comparing multiple variables in a single chart.
 It displays the relative size of various dataset categories or objects.

-The chart consists of bars adjacent to one another that indicate distinct categories or item sizes, such as the cost of living comparison by city.
+The chart consists of bars adjacent to one another that indicate distinct categories or item sizes.
 The bars’ color and shape illuminate the differences between the items or categories.

 Example